3 Seed Germination Methods

 - Rip off a square of decent quality paper towel (something that can hold its shape when moist and not fall apart).

-- Wet the paper towel and then squeeze it so it's not dripping but moist.
+- Wet the paper towel and then squeeze it so it's moist but not dripping.

-- Place your seeds on the paper towel and fold it l over.
+- Place your seeds on the paper towel and fold it over.